Shipper’s Digital Transformation Journey to Build Next Generation 4PL Supply Chain

 We began by breaking our monolithic service into several microservices based on their responsibilities.
 A common pattern is the strangler pattern, where we incrementally separated specific pieces of functionality from the legacy application into new microservices.
 During this process, our legacy applications were still running and fully functional while all new components were containerized and deployed with Amazon EKS.

 Amazon EKS makes it easy to run Kubernetes and simplifies our architecture by reducing complexity (~60%) and cost saving (~30%).
 By using Amazon EKS, our applications were able to scale up horizontally and support self-healing deployment.
 Within the Kubernetes nodes, we ran many microservices segregated by their domain services.
 Going forward, containers become de facto of our development paradigm without worrying about complexity of the orchestration layer.

-We also implemented a data replication via CDC (Change Data Capture) process where we synced data from existing repositories into new repositories: Amazon RDS and Amazon Opensearch Service (successor to Amazon Elasticsearch Service).
+We also implemented a data replication via CDC (Change Data Capture) process where we synced data from existing repositories into new repositories: Amazon RDS and Amazon Opensearch Service.
 One of the biggest benefits we saw was a huge search performance improvement via Amazon Opensearch Service versus querying the database directly.
 We were able to offload traffic from our main database and at the same time, we were replicating data from legacy to new without system interruption.

 For our warehouse solutions (not depicted in the diagram above), we chose Amazon Aurora as our database engine of choice since our warehouses increased exponentially.
 With Amazon Aurora, replication across multiple availability zones keeps our application transparently recovered when failures occur.